If you’re purely interested in gaming performance and price, then a gaming desktop PC is by far the superior choice over a gaming laptop.

 And for these space-saving reasons, laptops will actually use lower-powered components as compared with their larger counterparts.

-For example, a laptop with a mobile NVIDIA GeForce RTX 2070 will perform slightly differently from a desktop with the PC version.
+For example, a laptop with a mobile GPU version will perform slightly differently from a desktop with the PC version.
 Specifically, it will experience an 11% reduction in boost performance, and a 14% reduction in base performance.

 The same is also true for CPUs.
 Mobile versions of CPUs will typically feature fewer cores, lower wattages, and reduced ability to overclock.